-This ADU is a modification of an apartment building with ground floor parking.
-The new ADU has been placed on the corner in this design to take advantage of windows on two sides, with the living room and kitchen extending nearly the full depth of the building.
+This ADU project is a modification of an apartment building with ground floor parking.
+One new ADU has been placed on the corner in this design to take advantage of windows on two sides, with the living room and kitchen extending nearly the full depth of the building.
 A single parking space may be smaller than the 220 square foot minimum required for an Efficiency Unit.
-If there is not sufficient area in and around the parking space to accommodate the unit, two on-site parking spaces may need to be removed - as is shown in this example.
+If there is not sufficient area in and around the parking space to accommodate the unit, two on-site parking spaces may need to be combined - as is shown in this corner ADU example.
 Curb cuts will need to be removed from in front of the existing garage doors.
-ADU PLAN - Replace garage door(s) with swing doors and windows. - Provide the bedroom and other sleeping spaces with adequate access to windows on an exterior wall for light and ventilation and for use as emergency rescue openings. - A fire-rated wall is required between the new ADU and any garage or storage space. - 4.
-Remove the existing curb cuts.
+The other ADU takes advantage of underutilized storage space facing onto the rear yard.
+ADU PLAN - 1.
+Replace garage door(s) with swing doors and windows. - Provide the bedroom and other sleeping spaces with adequate access to windows on an exterior wall for light and ventilation and for use as emergency rescue openings. - A fire-rated wall and ceiling is required between the new ADU and any garage or storage space and units above. - 4.
+Remove the existing curb cuts. - 5.
+Dedicated pathway for the ADU directly out through rear yard to street. - 6.
+Outdoor bicycle storage locker to meet bicycle parking requirement.